 About

-My first job in journalism was with European Voice (now Politico.eu), a Brussels-based newspaper covering the nooks and crannies of EU politics, a world of big-money lobbying and press releases full of eurojargon.
-The experience taught me the value of stupid questions.
+My first job in journalism was with the Economist Group, writing for a Brussels-based newspaper called European Voice, covering the nooks and crannies of EU politics and business.

-Hankering after the human factor, I decided to move to a big country with lots of snow and, well, a few humans: Canada.
-While I was there, I wrote about a lot of very Canadian things – beavers, maple syrup, mayors who smoke crack … I also learned how to shovel snow – lots of it.
+Hankering after the human factor, I moved to a big country with lots of snow and, well, a few humans: Canada.
+While I was there, I wrote about a lot of very Canadian things – beaversmaple syrupmayors who smoke crack … I also learned how to shovel snow – lots of it.

 I’m now based in London, but regularly report from further afield.
-In recent years, I’ve covered stories like protests in Iran, Iraqi militia rivalries, the fall of dictatorship in The Gambia and civil war in Cameroon.
+In recent years, I’ve covered stories like protests in Iran, Iraqi militia rivalries and war in Cameroon.

 What else?
-I’m highly fluent in French and Mauritian Creole, moderately so in Spanish.
-Having Chinese-Mauritian roots, I also speak broken Mandarin.
+I’m highly fluent in French and Mauritian Creole, reasonably so in Spanish.
 I'm currently learning Farsi.

 I have a post-grad journalism diploma from the UK’s National Council for the Training of Journalists and accreditation from the UK’s National Union of Journalistsand the International Federation of Journalists .